tempo-sim/Tempo/README.md

 The packaged binary will write logs to `<packaged_game_root>/ProjectName/Saved/Logs`

 ## Giving Back
 Want to contribute to Tempo?
 Feel free to send us an issue or open a pull request.
-Want to show off something cool you build with Tempo or get feedback on an idea?
-Join our Discord.

 ## Going Deeper
 You can learn about the individual tempo plugins in their respective READMEs:<br />